betterobjects/activeql/docs/tutorial.md

 // usage of lodash is optional import _ from 'lodash';

-// we import some basic types from the graph-on-rails library import { Runtime, ValidationViolation } from "graph-on-rails";
+// we import some basic types from the gama-server library import { Runtime, ValidationViolation } from "gama-server";

 // this is the definition of our mutation, we will later assign it to our "domain-definition"
 // it's a function that returns the config for the mutation